-In addition, if Zengin-Net's operations are suspended, it is believed that such an occurrence will have a very serious impact not simply on other FMI, but all of Japanese society in general.

-For this reason, the Zengin System adopts a redundant system using two centers based in Tokyo and Osaka that employ a redundant structure to every extent possible with regards to equipment and networks, which reduces the risk of an operational shutdown.
+If the operations of Zengin-Net are suspended, it will likely have an enormous impact on not only other FMI, but also on the entire society.
+For this reason, the Zengin System adopts a redundant system using two centers based in Tokyo and Osaka, with the Tokyo Center as the main one and the Osaka Center as a backup base for ZEDI.
+The system employs a redundant structure to the extent possible with regards to equipment and networks at the two centers, reducing the risk of an operational shutdown.